B-rrrrrr/obsidian_notes/2 Source Material/Novels/Ulysses.md

 > Better one guilty escape than ninetynine wrongfully condemned.

 Parallel to Page 96
+Here the wording makes it seem that he is the guilty who is trying to escape rather than with the other wording.
+They still mean the exact same thing though.

 **Page 446:**
 > You are a perfect stranger.

+Badass line.
+You’ve changed so much or the person who is speaking this to you is so disgusted with your prescense and manners they see you as a person that they pass on the street and want to never see again.

 **Page 449:**
 > You're [Bloom] not his [Stephen] father, are you?